Dayun123/task-app/README.md

 | GET     | /logout    | Logout user                  |
 | GET     | /logoutAll | Logout user from all devices |

-## Search
+## Filtering and Pagination For Tasks

-Search functionality is provided to filter through tasks.
-To search for a task, the following queries are available at the route `GET /tasks`:
+There are some pagination and sorting helpers that can be included in a query string to filter and sort tasks.
+The following queries are available at the route `GET /tasks`:

 Pagination helpers: